 “So, if I’m on the birth certificate? and I apparently signed this form I’ve never heard of, what does that mean when it comes to what rights I have as a father?”
 Great question…

 A father has ALL of the rights and duties of a PARENT.
 Not some of the rights that a mother might have, ALL of them.
 Again, “a valid acknowledgment of paternity filed with the Alabama Office of Vital Statistics shall be considered a legal finding of paternity of a child and confers upon the acknowledged father all of the rights and duties of a parent.” § 26-17-305(a), Ala.
 Code 1975, emphasis added.

 Frequently Asked Questions

 So, generally speaking, and unless there is a court order that says otherwise…

 Can a father make medical decisions for a Child even if he is not or was never married to the Child’s mother?
 Yes.
-(Just make sure you have a birth certificate handy.
-You can get a certified, authentic birth certificate at any local health department office.)

 But here’s where it gets tricky…